Daohub-io/cap9/docs/Whitepaper.md

 ![Initial Procedures](media/InitialProcedures.svg)

 It is critical to note that the capability system proposed here does not attempt to deal at all with *"users"*.
-If a particular system hs users (which is to be expected) it is left to the creators of that system to dictate how that is organised and implemented.
+If a particular system includes users (which is to be expected) it is left to the creators of that system to dictate how that is organised and implemented.
 By default, Beaker routes all external transactions through a (modifiable) procedure which acts as a form of "gatekeeper".
 It is within this procedure that decisions about what each user can do are made.